twisted/towncrier/docs/tutorial.rst

 - ``bugfix``: Signifying a bug fix.
 - ``doc``: Signifying a documentation improvement.
 - ``removal``: Signifying a deprecation or removal of public API.
-- ``misc``: A ticket has been closed, but it is not of interest to users.
+- ``misc``: An issue has been closed, but it is not of interest to users.

-When you create a news fragment, the filename consists of the ticket ID (or some other unique identifier) as well as the 'type'.
+When you create a news fragment, the filename consists of the issue/ticket ID (or some other unique identifier) as well as the 'type'.
 ``towncrier`` does not care about the fragment's suffix.

 You can create those fragments either by hand, or using the ``towncrier create`` command.